-- Details of board composition: The quality of disclosures in this area continued to be high. - Balanced and comprehensive analysis of development and performance: The good quality continued in this area of disclosure as companies focused on the wider market trends and impacts from Covid 19.
+- Details of board composition: The quality of disclosures in this area continued to be high. - Strategy: The quality of disclosures improved this year, which was positive given the importance of a clearly articulated plan to achieve a business's objectives.